-The cement retainer will be capped with at minimum a 100 ft plug of CO2 resistant cement.
-The cement stage tool (DV tool) will also be covered by a minimum of a 100 ft plug of CO2 resistant cement.
+The cement retainer will be capped with a minimum 100 ft plug of CO2 resistant cement.
+The cement stage tool (DV tool) will also be covered by a minimum of 100 ft plug of CO2 resistant cement.

 In addition, a cement plug will be placed within the production casing string at the casing shoe of the surface strings.
 One hundred-foot-thick plugs will be placed over the surface and intermediate casing shoe depths using a balance method (Section 8.6).
-Approximately 20 sacks of Class C cement will be used for each of these plugs.
-A surface plug from 500 ft to surface will be placed using approximately 100 sacks of Class C cement.
+Approximately 20 sacks of Class L cement will be used for each of these plugs.
+A surface plug from 500 ft to surface will be placed using approximately 100 sacks of Class L cement.
+Per the West Virginia Department of Natural Resources well plugging regulation, any coal seams in excess of 20 ft net thickness will have a Class L plug set across them, no less than 40 ft below the base of the coal, extending no less than 20 ft above the top of the coal seam.

 After the top cement plug has been set, the casing sections will be cut off approximately 5 ft below grade, and a steel cap will be welded to the top of the deep casing string.
 The cap will have the well identification (ID) number, the UIC Class VI permit number, and the date of plug and abandonment inscribed on it.
-The area around the wells will be regraded to follow the natural topography of the surrounding area (currently agricultural fields) unless the surface owner desires the well pad be left in place.
+The area around the wells will be regraded to follow the natural topography of the surrounding area unless the surface owner desires the well pad be left in place.
 The ground will be replanted with either native vegetation or be converted back to agricultural land, as warranted relative to the surface owner's desire.